amineichou/born2beroot/README.md

  - UDP:
     UDP does not establish a connection before transmitting data and does not guarantee delivery, ordering, or error-checking of data packets.
     Faster, Lower Overhead.

+### What is a Firewall?
+ - A firewall is a network security system designed to monitor and control incoming and outgoing network traffic based on predetermined security rules.
+It acts as a barrier between a trusted internal network and untrusted external networks (like the internet), filtering the traffic that passes through it.